 From here you find yourself in a shiny entrance, lit by art-deco-styled chandeliers and lanterns.

 The marble floors are quite literally mirrors to the lamps above.

 Here, the reflections of lights above form a wonderful overlay of imagery.

-It was as if these reflections drew you magically onto a secret pathway you cannot but be tempted to follow.
+It is as if these reflections draw you magically onto a secret pathway you cannot but be tempted to follow.

 Even in the contemplative corners, beauty is reflected.

 From outside on the terrace this wonderful mirage of reflected images continues as you look inwards.

 In some places, the windows reflect the building on the opposite side of the bay.